Sengkang MRT/LRT station: History

 The elevated LRT station opened on 18 January 2003 when the East loop of the Sengkang LRT (SKLRT) started operations.
-The underground North East line platforms opened on 20 June that year.
+The underground North East Line platforms opened on 20 June that year.
 The station began to serve the West loop of the SKLRT when certain stations on the loop opened on 29 January 2005.

 As part of efforts to improve the overall accessibility of public transport, the overhead pedestrian bridge near Sengkang and other stations have lifts installed from 2013 onwards to improve barrier-free accessibility to major transport nodes.
 A pair of lifts were installed at the Exit B overhead bridge of the station, one at each side of Sengkang East Way.
 An additional lift was subsequently installed at the other end of the Exit C overhead bridge of the station in 2021.
 Sengkang station was also the first batch of ten stations to have additional bicycle parking facilities under the National Cycling Plan announced in 2010.

-In 2018, it was announced that the station will be further upgraded, improving barrier-free access to the station, adding new dual-speed escalators leading to the platforms, and new lifts to connect the platforms, concourse and mezzanine levels of the station.
-As part of the works, the existing staircase from the concourse to the LRT platform is being rebuilt to make way for an additional lift, and an additional staircase was also built to connect the concourse and mezzanine levels of the station.
-2 new escalators were added to connect the MRT platform to the concourse, and another new escalator was added to connect the LRT platform to the mezzanine level.
-The current LRT platform is being expanded in phases to create a more spacious area for commuters by 2022.
+In May 2018, the LTA announced plans to refurbish the Sengkang LRT platform.
+The upgrades included expanding the LRT platform and installing new dual-speed escalators and a new lift to connect the platforms, concourse and mezzanine levels of the station.
+The works were expected to be completed by 2022.
+New signs and queue markings were implemented to indicate new stopping locations for each of the four LRT routes plying the station.
+The new platforms began operations at the end of September 2024.